How to Strike-Off a Company at Companies House

 The procedure to strike off a company involves completing and submitting form DS01 (available online) along with a cheque for £10.
 However, before that can be done, you need to prepare the company for striking off, as failure to do so can lead to claims from employees, creditors and shareholders in the future.
 Exactly what you need to do depends on the nature of your business but will include some or all of the following steps:

-Step 1 – Make sure you have everyone’s agreement
+(1) Make sure you have everyone’s agreement to Strike the Company Off

 Before you start closing down a limited company you need to get the agreement of the company’s directors and shareholders.
 That can be done by arranging a board meeting to pass an ordinary resolution in writing to apply for the company to be struck off.
 Minutes of the meeting should be taken that state the company has paid or will pay all its outstanding debts or obligations and a Declaration of Solvency will need to be signed by the company directors.